Paul Begaud: Record producing and songwriting

 Begaud's first success as a record producer came with Australian boy band Human Nature.
 Begaud worked with the group for a year before they were signed to Sony Music, co-writing their songs and developing their sound.

-Human Nature's first album "Telling Everybody" went 4 x Platinum and was a major success for the band and Begaud.
-Begaud co-wrote and produced 7 tracks on the album, including hit singles "Got It Goin’ On", "Tellin’ Everybody", "Whisper Your Name" and "Don’t Say Goodbye".
+Human Nature's first album "Telling Everybody" went 4 x platinum and was a major success for the band and Begaud.
+Begaud co-wrote and produced 7 tracks on the album, including hit singles "Got It Goin' On", "Tellin' Everybody", "Whisper Your Name" and "Don't Say Goodbye".
 "Don't Say Goodbye" was nominated for Highest Selling Single at the ARIA Music Awards.
 Begaud has contributed on several Human Nature hit albums.

-Begaud's American Country number 1 hit "Now That I Found You" (Terri Clark) was co-written with American songwriters Vanessa Corish and JD Martin.
+Begaud's American Country number one hit "Now That I Found You" (Terri Clark) was co-written with songwriters Vanessa Corish and JD Martin.
 The song was awarded ASCAP and BMI (Broadcast Music, Inc.) performance awards along with the prestigious BMI Million-Air award which denotes in excess of 1 million airplays in the US alone.

-Begaud, along with Corish and Wayne Tester composed "Dare To Dream" especially for the Sydney Olympic Games Opening Ceremony.
+Begaud, along with Corish and Wayne Tester composed "Dare to Dream" especially for the Sydney Olympic Games Opening Ceremony.
 Olivia Newton-John and John Farnham walked among the Olympic competitors in what is remembered as a memorable and emotional Olympic moment.

 Begaud, again along with writing partner Vanessa Corish composed and produced the Song Of Peace for the 2006 Asian Games held in Doha, Qatar.
 The song entitled "Reach Out" was performed at the Opening Ceremony by renowned Bollywood playback singer Sunidhi Chauhan.
 The Asian Games are the largest sporting event in the world after the Summer Olympic Games.
-The Opening Ceremony held in Qatar were watched by an estimated 3 billion people across Asia and the world, making the Ceremonies of the Doha 2006 Asian Games the biggest branding exercise ever undertaken by any Arab nation.
+The Opening Ceremony held in Qatar were watched by an estimated three billion people across Asia and the world, making the Ceremonies of the Doha 2006 Asian Games the biggest branding exercise ever undertaken by any Arab nation.

 Begaud has also written and/or produced songs for a number of Australia's top selling country artists including Golden Guitar winners Troy Cassar-Daley, Melinda Schneider, and Felicity Urquhart.

 On 27 March 2015 Begaud's song "End of the Line" (Honeyz) was selected by UK's Official Charts website as the number one "Ultimate Goodbye Song".
 Runner-up songs on the list included Beyonce's "Irreplaceable", Mariah Carey's "Always Be My Baby", Spice Girls "Goodbye" and N-Sync's "Bye Bye Bye".
-"End of the Line" climbed to the #1 position on the UK R&B Chart and was a top 5 on the UK singles charts spending 16 weeks in the top 100 to become Honeyz' longest-charting single.
+"End of the Line" climbed to the number one position on the UK R&B Chart and was a top five hit on the UK singles chart, spending 16 weeks in the top 100 to become Honeyz' longest-charting single.

-In 2023, Australian Indigenous singer Jess Hitchcock recorded and released Begaud's song "I Don't Have The Heart", co-written with Vanessa Corish and Tina Arena.
-The song was the first single from Hitchcock's album "Unbreakable" and was described by The Music (magazine) as "an arena sized pop ballad".
+In 2023, Australian Indigenous singer Jess Hitchcock recorded and released Begaud's song "I Don't Have the Heart", co-written with Vanessa Corish and Tina Arena.
+The song was the first single from Hitchcock's album Unbreakable and was described by The Music as "an arena sized pop ballad".